 Purchasing card rebates allocated to agencies have continued to increase.
-Proviso 89.82 of the 2009-10 Appropriations Act provides that agencies can retain a portion of the rebates allowed by the contract to support their agency operations.
+Proviso 89.70 of the 2011-12 Appropriations Act provides that agencies can retain a portion of the rebates allowed by the contract to support their agency operations.
+Part of the reason for the reduction in rebate for agencies in FY 2011 was the implementation of a change in the rebate calculation recommended by the Legislative Audit Council.
+The change resulted in a higher rebate for the General Fund.